torvalds/linux/Documentation/media/kapi/v4l2-subdev.rst

 	err = media_entity_pads_init(&sd->entity, npads, pads);

 The pads array must have been previously initialized.
-There is no need to manually set the struct :c:type:`media_entity` function and name fields, but the revision field must be initialized if needed.
+There is yes need to manually set the struct :c:type:`media_entity` function and name fields, but the revision field must be initialized if needed.

-A reference to the entity will be automatically acquired/released when the subdev device node (if any) is opened/closed.
+A reference to the entity will be automatically acquired/released when the subdev device yesde (if any) is opened/closed.

 Don't forget to cleanup the media entity before the sub-device is destroyed: